 |m||(1 + r/m)ᵐ|

 You may notice that even though the frequency of compounding reaches an unusually high number, the value of

 (1 + r/m)ᵐ (which is the multiplier of your initial deposit) doesn't increase very much.
-Instead, it becomes somewhat stable: it's approaching an already mentioned unique value
+Instead, it becomes somewhat stable: it's approaching a unique value already mentioned above,

 e ≈ 2.718281.

-Since growth rates often follow a similar pattern as the above example, economics heavily rely on natural logarithm as well.
+Since growth rates often follow a similar pattern as the above example, economics also heavily rely on natural logarithm.
 Two common variables involve natural logarithm: the GDP growth rate and the price elasticity of demand.

 - Common logarithm

 The other popular form of a logarithm is the common logarithm with the base of 10, log₁₀x, which is conventionally denoted as lg(x).
 It is also known as the decimal logarithm, the decadic logarithm, the standard logarithm or the Briggsian logarithm, named after Henry Briggs, an English mathematician who developed its use.